 Potato Leek Chowder

-- 3 baking (Idaho) potatoes
+- 3 large baking (Idaho) potatoes

 Using a potato masher or immersion blender, mush up or puree all or some of the mixture.
 I like to use my immersion blender to puree about 2/3 of it, leaving the rest chunky.